HighDimensionalEconLab/symmetry_dynamic_programming/README.md

 ```
 If you are in VS Code, opening its [integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal) within the project window will start it in the correct location.

-If pytorch is not working, consider [installing manually](https://pytorch.org/get-started/locally/#start-locally) with `conda install pytorch cudatoolkit=10.2 -c pytorch ` or something similar, and then retrying the dependencies installation.
+If pytorch is not working, consider [installing manually](https://pytorch.org/get-started/locally/#start-locally) with `conda install pytorch cpuonly -c pytorch ` or something similar, and then retrying the dependencies installation.
+GPUs are not required for these experiments.

 ## Jupyter Notebook for Exploration